zvapa/udacity-data-analyst-nanodegree-projects/README.md

-### This repo includes projects that I submitted for the Udacity Data Analyst Nanodegree.
+### This repo includes projects I submitted for the Udacity Data Analyst Nanodegree.
+The program focuses on Python programming, SQL & inferential statistics / probability applications.